html5rocks/updates.html5rocks.com.new/_posts/2014-11-10-Support-for-installable-web-apps-with-webapp-manifest-in-chrome-38-for-Android.md

 Let's face it, the majority of us love to see under the hood about how a feature is implemented, it lets us learn more about the systems and also helps us track when changes occur that might give us early access to new features for our users.

 If like me your are interested about how this is implemented in Chrome here are some useful links:

 *  The [logic for parsing the data](https://code.google.com/p/chromium/codesearch#chromium/src/chrome/browser/android/shortcut_helper.cc&sq=package:chromium&q=file:shortcut_helper.cc&l=1) from the manifest (including what do with fallbacks)
-*  [OnDidGetManifest](https://code.google.com/p/chromium/codesearch#chromium/src/chrome/browser/android/shortcut_helper.cc&l=233) - This is where Chrome does all the grunt work and you can see what parameters are supported.
+*  Check [OnDidGetManifest](https://code.google.com/p/chromium/codesearch#chromium/src/chrome/browser/android/shortcut_helper.cc&l=233) - This is where Chrome does all the grunt work and you can see what parameters are supported.
 *  The code for showing the [Add to homescreen UI](https://code.google.com/p/chromium/codesearch#chromium/src/chrome/android/java/src/org/chromium/chrome/browser/webapps/AddToHomescreenDialog.java&sq=package:chromium)